natnat-mc/rmarcher/README.md

 ## What is planned
 - Testing of more shapes
-- Support for a lua-based scene representation DSL
 - Support for controlling the whole application from lua
 - Support for linking against a `scene.so` exporting a scene
 - Support for using as a library